turingschool/backend-curriculum-site/module4/lessons/express_testing.md

 # Testing your Express App

+### Goals

+By the end of this lesson, you will:

+* Test a simple Express app that implements all of the basic CRUD methods

 ## Basic Structure of a Server-Side Test

 1. DB setup (if testing route that interacts with the database)